zuixjs/cdnjs/sparseCheckout.md

 `$ git config core.sparseCheckout true`

-3. Set what you want to checkout only, for examply, the jquery lib:
+3. Set what you want to checkout only, for example, the jquery lib:

 `$ echo 'ajax/libs/jquery/*' >> .git/info/sparse-checkout`

-4. Set your remote, for examply:
+4. Set your remote, for example:

 `$ git remote add origin git://github.com/cdnjs/cdnjs.git`